abuehl/abuehl.github.io/_posts/2026-03-26-organizing-module-sources.md

 sub-directory, has proven to be helpful.
 There is now a separate namespace for the file names of a partition.

-All the files of a partition can now be found at a single place.
+All files of a partition can now be found at a single place.

 I've published an updated
 [partial snapshot of the sources on github](https://github.com/cadifra/cadifra/tree/main/code/Core).